raul23/pyebooktools/README.rst

 - ``rename_calibre_library.py`` traverses a calibre library folder, renames all the book files in it by reading their metadata from calibre's ``metadata.opf`` files.
-Then the book files are moved to a given folder along with their corresponding metadata which can either be copied or symlinked.
+Then the book files are moved to a given folder along with their corresponding metadata files which can either be copied or symlinked.
+The `rename`_ subcommand from the ``ebooktools.py`` script uses this module.
 - ``split_into_folders.py`` splits the supplied ebook files (and the accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.
 The `split`_ subcommand